-The Collaborative Learning Trust has determined (set and approved) the following admissions policy as All Saints Church of England Primary School's admission arrangements for entry into the school during the September 2024 to July 2025 academic year.
+The Collaborative Learning Trust has determined (set and approved) the following admissions policy as Trinity All Saints Church of England Primary School's admission arrangements for entry into the school during the September 2025 to July 2026 academic year.

-Policy determined on: 27 th February 2023 Policy determined by: The Collaborative Learning Trust
+Policy determined on: Policy determined by: The Collaborative Learning Trust

-Admission Policy for All Saints Church of England Primary School (Little Horton Green, Bradford) for admission in September 2024
+Admission Policy for Trinity All Saints Church of England Primary School (Church Street, Bingley) for admission in September 2025

-The Collaborative Learning Trust is the Admissions Authority for All Saints Church of England (CoE) Primary School.
+The Collaborative Learning Trust is the Admissions Authority for Trinity All Saints Church of England (CoE) Primary School.
 The Trust is responsible for determining the school's admissions arrangements including this policy and deciding who can be offered a place in accordance with the policy.